 The Brother MFC-L8905CDW is great for family use if you don't plan on printing photos.
-Like most laser printers, it produces very sharp documents, but it isn't ideal for photo printing, as printed pictures look flat and lacking in detail.
-It has many connectivity options, making it easy for every household member to access, and it doesn't require much maintenance.
-Plus, the toner cartridges last a long time, so it's cheap to maintain over time.
+It produces very sharp and detailed documents, but like most color laser printers, it isn't ideal for photo printing, as printed pictures look flat and dull.
 The scanner produces very detailed scans, but colored areas look grainy, which might be bothersome when digitizing photos.
+The toner cartridges last a long time, so this printer is cheap to maintain over time and doesn't require much maintenance.
+It has many connectivity options, making it easy to access for the whole family.

 The Brother MFC-L8905CDW is excellent for students.
 It produces amazingly sharp documents, prints very quickly, and is cheap to maintain because the toner cartridges last a long time.
 You can easily connect to the printer via various devices thanks to its wide connectivity options, and its scanner's lid hinges can extend to accommodate thick items like textbooks.
 It takes up a lot of space, so it might not be the best for small bedrooms or dorm rooms.

 The Brother MFC-L8905CDW is outstanding for printing black-and-white documents.
-It produces high-quality documents and prints quickly at up to 32 pages per minute.
-Additionally, its toner cartridges yield last a long time, so it doesn't cost much to maintain.
-The scanner has an automatic feeder with single-pass duplex scanning, allowing you to quickly process multi-page and double-sided documents.
+It produces high-quality documents and prints quickly, up to 32 pages per minute.
+Additionally, its toner cartridges last a long time, resulting in low recurring costs.
+The scanner has an automatic feeder with single-pass duplex scanning, allowing you to process multi-page and double-sided documents quickly.

-The Brother MFC-L8905CDW is bad for photo printing.
-Printed pictures look awful because it prints at a low resolution and can only produce a narrow range of colors.
+Like most color laser printers, this printer is bad for photo printing.
+Photos look awful because they print at a low resolution, and the printer can only produce a narrow range of colors.
 Also, like most laser printers, the printing pattern is very visible, causing further loss of detail.
 It doesn't support borderless printing and can't print on glossy paper.

 We tested the Brother MFC-L8905CDW printer.
 There are a few variants with slightly different features; you can see them in the table below.